boostscale/velox4j/README.md

 ### Portable

 Velox4j is designed to be portable.
 The eventual goal is to make one Velox4j release to be shipped onto difference platforms without rebuilding the Jar file.

 ### Seamless Plan Mapping

-Velox4j directly adopts Velox's exsiting JSON serdes and implements the following JSON-serializable Velox compoents in Java-side:
+Velox4j directly adopts Velox's existing JSON serde framework and implements the following JSON-serializable Velox components in Java-side:

 - Data types
 - Query plans
 - Expressions

-With the help of Velox's JSON serdes, there will be no re-interpretion layer for query plans in Velox4j's C++ code base.
+With the help of Velox's own JSON serde, there will be no re-interpreting layer for query plans in Velox4j's C++ code base.
 Which means, the Java side Velox components defined in Velox4j's Java code will be 1-on-1 mapped to Velox's associated components.
 The design makes Velox4j's code base even small, and any new Velox features easy to add to Velox4j.

 ### Arrow Compatible

 Velox4j is compatible with Apache Arrow.
 The output of Velox4j query can be exported into Arrow format through utility APIs provided by Velox4j.

 ## License